-7.10 Re-fuelling
+6.10.
+Re-fuelling

 When burning Maxibrite the fire will begin to die down with a significant amount of white ash showing amongst the fuel.
-Shake the grate using the shaker and then gently run a poker through the fire bed to remove most of the ash into the ashpan.
+De-ash the grate by gently running a poker through the fire bed to remove most of the ash into the ashpan.
 Empty the ashpan if it is nearly full and then re-fuel with a good load of briquettes.
-The fuel load should initially be level with the top of the fuel retainer and not above the rear firebox liner tertiary air inlet profiling.
+The fuel load should initially be level with the top of the fuel retainer bricks and never above the rear firebox liner tertiary air inlet profiling.
 Whilst approval test cycles are 1 or 2 hours, a stove burning Maxibrite may be kept in overnight easily under normal conditions.